isabella232/media-analytics.en-1/help/sdk-implement/cookbook/cookbook-media-mobile-sdks.md

 # Identifying Mobile and Media SDK differences

-While there is functional overlap between the Media SDKs and the Mobile SDKs, the respective code bases diverge slightly in some areas.

-## Quality of Service / Quality of Experience

-Qoe vs. Qos
+Some code and features differ slightly in some areas between these two solutions.

+## Names

+## Tracker creation

+## Updating playhead

+## QoE/QoS metrics